 ANCHORAGE (KTUU) - The Municipality of Anchorage and local coalitions are working to regulate the retail sale of tobacco and tobacco products while educating the public on the harmful health impacts associated with consumption of those products.

 Charlie Daniels is the director of Healthy Voices Healthy Choices, an Anchorage coalition working to limit access to alcohol, drugs and tobacco products by youth and young adults.

 “The average age of first use of nicotine is about 12.8, so we’re trying to curb that,” Daniels said.
 “We’re trying to catch youth early, and we’re trying to catch adults earlier.”

-Healthy Voices Healthy Choices held two annual fundraisers at the Alaska Native Heritage Center over the weekend – Daniels said both were funded through Tobacco Prevention and Control grant money from the Alaska Department of Health and Human Services.
+Healthy Voices Healthy Choices held two annual awareness-raising events at the Alaska Native Heritage Center over the weekend – Daniels said both were funded through Tobacco Prevention and Control grant money from the Alaska Department of Health and Human Services.

 The 7th Annual Father-Daughter Ball was on April 12, and the Mother-Son Gala was on April 13.
 Daniels said participation at these educational family events nearly doubled since 2018 – 150 fathers came to this year’s ball, compared to just over 60 last year.
 Daniels said this increased participation shows that Anchorage families are joining the city’s efforts to curb the negative health impacts of tobacco.